 Requirements for Graduation

-I. Twenty-two term hours of core requirements for each track:
+I. Twenty-two term hours of core requirements for each concentration:

 1. Three term hours in OT 6301 Interpretation of the Old Testament I or OT 6302 Interpretation of the Old Testament II.